jcgcarranza/smj_code/README.md

 # smj_code
-Code for the experiments in the paper Text Matching to Measure Patent Similarity
+Code for the experiments in the paper Arts, S., Cassiman, B., & Gomez, J. C. (2017).
+Text matching to measure patent similarity.
+Strategic Management Journal